 Our school hours are 8:30 am to 3:00 pm.
 We offer extended care from 3:00 pm until 5:30 pm.

 Erin Rhyne is the Director and Head Teacher at The Curious Caterpillar.

 She holds an Associate of Arts degree in Early Childhood Education and a Bachelor of Arts degree in Fine Arts with a concentration in Ceramics and Children’s Literature.
-Erin also has one year of additional education in Early Childhood Development as part of her Bachelors degree.
+Erin also has additional education in Early Childhood Development as part of her Bachelors degree.
 She was selected as The Most Outstanding Student in the Early Childhood Department by the ECE professors.
 Erin has been working with young children since high school and loves watching very young children grow and discover the world during the magical period of early childhood.
 She is currently enrolled in WestEd’s Program for Infant and Toddler Development (PITC) and is a member of the National Association for the Education of the Young Child (NAEYC).

-“I have an 18 month old son and I absolutely love spending time around toddlers.
+“I have a 2 year old son and I absolutely love spending time around toddlers.
 I feel that they are full of life, love, and pure emotion.
 I have spent most of my life around young children and I think they are fascinating and immensely entertaining.
 My goal in life is to develop a deep understanding of young children so that I can help parents, caregivers, and teachers of young children have better relationships with the young children they care for.
 More than that, my goal is to impact the lives of individual children and families by providing the absolute best care possible.
-It is my goal to make every child at our preschool feel loved, cared for, and safe so that they can develop and grow.”
+It is my goal to make every child at our school feel loved, cared for, and safe so that they can develop and grow.”

 We are a proud member of the Wonderschool network.

 Wonderschool is a group of early childhood programs that combine the quality standards of the best child care centers with the warmth of an in-home program in your neighborhood.